How to create an 8-page book out of a single sheet of paper, with NO staples or glue required!

 Here’s what it looks like when I’m drawing a new story, from blank paper to completed P*I.E. process!

-When I fold books from drawn copies (or even blank templates, with the pages already numbered), I use a slightly different folding pattern.
+When I fold books from drawn copies (or even blank templates, with the pages already numbered), I use a slightly different folding pattern from a blank page.
 Keep your eye on that Outside Front Cover, & watch your book coming together!

 PRO: